elisek-bc/Global-Supervariables/readme.md

 #### Timing
 This exercise is part of a series of exercises on PHP with a 2-3 weeks deadline.
 I worked on this part of th exercise (Array manipulation) on 20th of May 2019.

+#### Answer to point 2
+- An array can hold many values under a single name, and you can access the values by referring to an index number.
+- An associative array has named keys with values, instead of just array index to address something you can also use the key name.
+For example ("Peter"=>"50","Jan=>"26",...)
+If you want Peters age you can just say $array['Peter'] to get it.
+- An object is an individual instance of the data structure defined by a class.
+We define a class once and then make many objects that belong to it.
+Objects are also known as instances. (don't really get this for now...)

 #### Difficulties